paralin/inca/DESIGN.md

 ## Chain Structure

 The system frequently will encounter a block that is further in the future than the local HEAD.

-Processing this requires traversing the chain backwards to the locally known HEAD (also known as the "root").
+There are multiple ways of handling this condition:

+ - Traverse the chain backwards until a verified block is encountered.
+ - Implicitly mark the new HEAD as valid, given some condition (same validator set, for example).
+ - Fast traverse backwards using validator set mutation pointers (link to the previous validator set change).

 Each hash is approximately 50-60 bytes unencoded and around 90 bytes encoded and encrypted.

 The state contains a linked merkle-list with pointers to the encrypted block and the digest of the decrypted block data.

-To traverse forward quickly, a node can broadcast a "hint request."

-These are the lookup tables that we might want:

- - KeyMultihash: key multihashes to public keys

 ## Encryption Modes